 3570 Las Vegas Blvd S

 Las Vegas, NV

 Posted on December 28, 2012, in Desserts, Mac & Cheese, North American, Restaurant Review and tagged Caesars Palace, Desserts, Food, Frrrozen hot chocolate, Las Vegas, Mac n' Cheese, restaurant review, The Strip.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.